-The civil chambers of the regional court decide on appeals against civil judgments of the district courts.
+The Civil Chambers of the Regional Court decide on appeals against civil judgments of the Local Courts.

 The appeal proceedings are similar to the proceedings in the first instance.
 The court of appeal reviews the facts of the case once again in detail and comprehensively in terms of fact and law.
 In doing so, however, it must base its hearing and decision on the facts established by the court of first instance, unless specific indications give rise to doubts about the facts established by the court of first instance or new facts are established, the consideration of which, however, is only permissible in exceptional cases.